nuuuwan/news_lk3_data/README.md

 *2024-05-21 09:01:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Adverse-weather-More-than-33-000-people-in-10-districts-affected/108-283020) · `en`

-Colombo, May21 (Daily Mirror) - More than 33,000 people in ten districts have been affected due to adverse weather conditions around the country, Disaster Management Centre (DMC) Assistant Director Pradeep Kodippili said.
+Colombo, May21 (Daily Mirror) - More than 33,000 people in ten districts have been affected due to adverse weather conditions around the country, Disaster Management Centre (DMC) Director Pradeep Kodippili said.

 Accordingly, people in Ratnapura, Colombo, Kegalle, Anuradhapura, Kandy, Galle, Jaffna, Kalutara, Puttalam and Gampaha have been affected.